 Measures

 A two-part questionnaire was developed for this study, which was informed by prior studies with persons suspected of a crime (Kebbell et al., 2010; Wachi et al., 2016b).
 The questionnaire was pilot tested with a small sample (N = 21) of detained and non-detained adults for readability and clarity.
 The final distributed questionnaire was readable at a seventh-grade level.
-In the first section of the questionnaire, respondents provided their opinions about 26 different interrogation tactics, indicating which tactics they believed police should use when interrogating suspects.
+In the first section of the questionnaire, respondents provided their opinions about 26 different interrogation tactics, indicating which tactics they believed police should use when interrogating persons suspected of a crime.
 Analyses of these items are presented in Cleary and Bull (2019).

 The questionnaire then asked respondents if police had custodially interrogated them for the incident they were being charged with at the time of completing the study.1 Those who indicated yes (N = 249) were invited to complete the second section of the questionnaire, which contained a series of questions about their interrogation experience.
 Items included sociodemographic factors, criminological factors, contextual factors, interrogation outcomes (confession, cooperation, and disclosure), and techniques respondents believed officers used when they were being interrogated.
 The present study examines the association of those interrogation techniques with the outcomes of (a) confession, (b) cooperation with police, and (c) information disclosure.